QMC-Cornell/shci/README.md

 git submodule update --init --recursive make -j
 ```
-If using intel compiler, compile with 'make -f Makefile.intel -j'.
+If using intel compiler, compile with `make -f Makefile.intel -j`.

 ## Example Run
 Example inputs and outputs for carbon and chromium atoms and nitrogen molecule are in the examples directory.